-Lifetime ECL (credit- impaired) HK\$'000
+Lifetime ECL

-As at 1st January, 2021 624
+(credit- impaired)

-Impairment losses reversed (24)
+HK\$'000

-As at 31st December, 2021 600
+As at 1st January, 2022 600

 Impairment losses reversed (50)

-As at 31st December, 2022 550
+As at 31st December, 2022 and 2023 550

 (g) Liquidity risk management

 In the management of the liquidity risk, the Group monitors and maintains a level of cash and cash equivalents deemed adequate by the management to finance the Group's operations and mitigate the effects of fluctuations in cash flows.
 The management monitors the utilisation of bank borrowings and ensures compliance with loan covenants.